chickenbeef/pear-cicd/README.md

 DynamoDB was chosen for its scalibility, high availability and low latency required for payment transactions.

 Cognito is used for OAuth 2.0 authorisation and since this exercise is for an API only, Cognito was configured with a Hosted UI.

+## Out of Scope

+The following was left out due to time constraints:

+- Fine grained access control with Cognito groups
+- WAF to mitigate attacks
+- DDB backups, replication, encryption
+- Field validation in Lambda functions
+- Custom domain
+- Caching
+- +every other feature of the services used :)

+The following was left out due to being not needed:

+- EC2 bastion
+- Lambda in a VPC

 ## Useful commands